jimburton/CI505/labs/DEV.md

   (use-package which-key
   :ensure t)
   (which-key-mode)
-  ;; flycheck is for checking errors on the fly (use-package flycheck
+  ;; flycheck and flycheck-haskell are for checking errors on the fly (use-package flycheck
 	  :ensure t
 	  :defer 2